 Deadline for submitting the letter of recommendation is December 22, 2017.

 Once we receive your complete application, we will send you a confirmation via email.
-By mid-January, all PhD students submit a list of preference.
+By the end of January, all PhD students submit a list of preference.
 They have the option to exclude undergraduates who they feel are unsuited, which rarely happens.
 We will then begin with the placement process and notify you of the outcome at the end of February or later.
 Note that we encourage the PhD students to contact applicants by phone or email in order to discuss the application.

 We do our best to notify you by email if your application is incomplete.
 However, if we have not received everything online by December 15, 2017, your application cannot be considered.
 There is one exception: Deadline for submitting the letter of recommendation is December 22, 2017.